-If you’re hoping to dive into some murder mystery mayhem, Spike Chunsoft’s series of Danganronpa games are right up your alley.
+If you want to dive into some murder mystery mayhem, Spike Chunsoft’s series of Danganronpa games might be right up your alley.
 However, with three main games, several spin-offs, and different collections to get through, it can be tricky to know where to start.
-In this guide, we go over each of the games with a brief synopsis, their initial release date, and their place in the cannon.
+We go over each of the games with a brief synopsis, their initial release date, and their place in the canon.
 We’ve also included a quick guide to all the Danganronpa games in order, so you can dive into despair without missing a beat.

 To familiarise yourself with your classmates, be sure to check out our Danganronpa characters guide.
 Or, if you’re on the hunt for more mystery mayhem and titillating tales, take a look at our top picks for the best mystery games and the best visual novel games on mobile and Switch.

 Without further ado, here are all the Danganronpa games.

 Initially seeing a PSP release in Japan in 2010, Danganronpa: Trigger Happy Havoc is the first title in the Danganronpa series.
 Garnering an iconic status, it has since arrived on multiple platforms in all regions.

 Danganronpa: Trigger Happy Havoc is a visual novel based around Class 78th of the prestigious Hope’s Peak Academy.
 Originally lauded as a home to Japan’s best and brightest high school students, Hope’s Peak Academy is plunged into despair as student Makoto Naegi and his classmates find themselves locked in the school, playing a sick game at the whim of a sadistic bear called Monokuma.
 Pitting the students against each other, Monokuma promises freedom to anyone who can kill one of their peers and get away with it.